 - Fines or Restitution

 For more severe policy violations such as sexual assault or repeated violations (numerous alcohol or drug violations students can face suspension for expulsion.

 - Employers ask for conduct records as part of their hiring processes

 - Government agencies and the military perform conduct checks on applicants

 - Students wishing to study abroad, transfer to other institutions, or gaining admission to Bar Associations

 - Know your conduct is cumulative during your time at BSU.
-Conduct records are on file for seven years after your last semester of attendance.
+Conduct records are on file for at least seven years after your last semester of attendance.

 For questions, please refer to student handbook or contact us at email@example.com